music

 No Labels, No Sponsors, No Problem: Ye Made $33 Million in Two Nights

-And yet: two nights, $33 million, sold out.
+Two nights, $33 million, sold out.

 What Happened on That Stage

 The guests were a flex in their own right.
-Lauryn Hill joined for a performance of "All Falls Down" and stayed to deliver "Doo Wop (That Thing)" into "Believe What I Say" — one of the most genuinely moving moments in recent live music memory.
+Lauryn Hill joined for a performance of "All Falls Down" and stayed to deliver "Doo Wop (That Thing)" into "Believe What I Say," one of the most genuinely moving moments in recent live music memory.
 Travis Scott came out for "Father," the lead Bully single, and the crowd lost their minds.
 CeeLo Green performed the title track.
-And North West, twelve years old, rapped "Talking" and "Piercing on My Hand" on the same stage as her father, and held it down.
+North West, twelve years old, rapped "Talking" and "Piercing on My Hand" on the same stage as her father, and held it down.

 The Larger Question